camaraproject/.github/profile/README.md

 ## Spring-25 meta-release: new stable and initial CAMARA APIs now available 🚀

 A CAMARA meta-release combines a set of CAMARA API versions into a consistent release.
 All API versions in the meta-release fulfill [defined quality criteria](https://github.com/camaraproject/ReleaseManagement/blob/main/documentation/API-Readiness-Checklist.md) and are aligned with the current CAMARA guidelines in [Commonalities](https://github.com/camaraproject/Commonalities), [Identity and Consent Management](https://github.com/camaraproject/IdentityAndConsentManagement), and [Release Management](https://github.com/camaraproject/ReleaseManagement).
-There will be two meta-releases per year (March and September).
+There are two meta-releases planned per year (March and September).

 We are happy to announce that with the **CAMARA Spring25 meta-release** we have now 9 stable, 16 updated initial APIs, and 13 new (initial) APIs available in CAMARA, which can be implemented and offered by API providers: